What is the Canada Start-Up Visa?

 Proficiency in English or French is essential to succeed in Canada’s business environment.
 You will need to provide language test results from an approved testing agency to prove your language skills.

-You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas: Speaking, reading, listening, and writing.
+You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either language in all of these four areas: Speaking, reading, listening, and writing.

 Bring enough money to settle

-Before arriving in Canada, you must show that you have sufficient funds to support yourself and your family members.
+The Canadian government does not provide financial support to Canada investor visa applicants, so you must show that you have sufficient funds to support yourself and your family members before you arrive in the country.

 This financial requirement ensures that you can settle comfortably and focus on growing your start-up.

 The minimum amount necessary depends on the number of family members who are moving to Canada.
-If you move by yourself, you will need to demonstrate you have at least CAD$ 13,757 in your bank account.
+If you move by yourself, you’ll need to demonstrate you have at least CAD$ 13,757 in your bank account.

 This amount increases to CAD$ 17,127 for two people, CAD$ 21,055 for three, and so on.

-1 – Develop the business concept and prepare your business plan: Take the time to refine your business idea and create a comprehensive business plan that showcases its potential.
+1 – Develop the business concept and prepare your business plan: Refine your business idea and create a comprehensive, detailed business plan that showcases its potential.

 3 – Prepare your file and application: Gather all the necessary documents and forms to prepare your application for submission.

-4 – Submit application for permanent residence: Submit your application for the Start-Up Visa program through the Canadian immigration authorities.
+4 – Submit an application for permanent residence: Submit your permanent residence application for the Start-Up Visa program through the Canadian immigration authorities.
+There is also an option to apply for special work permits at this stage.

 5 – Attend the medical and security verification: Undergo medical examinations, security background checks, and biometrics appointments as part of the PR application process.
 If you’re between 14 and 79 years old, you need to provide fingerprints and photos (biometrics) for every application for permanent residence you submit.

-6 – Receive Permanent Visa: Once your application is approved, you will be issued a Permanent Resident Visa.
+6 – Receive Permanent Visa: Once your application is approved, you’ll be issued a Permanent Resident Visa.

-While your application is being processed, you may also be eligible for a temporary work permit, allowing you to come to Canada and work on your start-up while awaiting your permanent residence.
+While your application is being processed, you may be eligible for a temporary work permit.
+If you receive a work permit, you can come to Canada and work on your start-up while awaiting permanent residence.
+The work permit was originally valid for just one year, but Canadian immigration minister Sean Fraser announced in July 2023 that a three-year open work permit would be made available for each member of an entrepreneurial team.

 Your immediate family members, including your spouse or common-law partner and dependent unmarried children under the age of 22, can accompany you to Canada and also receive permanent resident status.